naalpere17/AIFitnessAgent/README.md

 * For the first 5 inputs (starting at ```age``` and ending at ```calendar link```) press enter and it will enter default values
 * For the squat video path, enter ```data/king_squat.mp4``` or press enter to skip.
 * When it asks if you have done a workout, type ```no``` if you don't want to enter the workout information.
 It is ```yes``` by default

+## To quickly check squat form on a video:
+'''python check_squat_form.py data/king_squat.mp4'''

+## To extract frames and build the dataset from the Zenodo squat dataset:
+First, download the dataset from https://zenodo.org/records/17558630 and add it to the root directory.
+Then build it using the command '''python -m scripts.build_zenodo_frame_dataset'''

+## After building the dataset, train the form detection models with:
+'''python -m scripts.train_zenodo_frame_model'''